Table of contents

 Information about older relays

-This section applies only to older relays whose agent version is earlier than 20.0.0-3964.
+The following information is only applicable to older relays whose agent version is earlier than 20.0.0-3964.

-Relay groups for older agents can be organized in a hierarchy: one or more first-level ("parent") relay groups download updates directly from Workload Security and the Primary Security Update Source (usually via their Internet/WAN connection), and then second-level ("child") relay groups download updates indirectly via the first-level group, and so on.
-If you put a child relay on each local network, then agent updates usually use the local network connection — not remote connections to the Internet.
+Relay groups for older agents can be organized in a hierarchy: one or more first-level (parent) relay groups download updates directly from Workload Security and the Primary Security Update Source (usually via their Internet or WAN connection), and then second-level (child) relay groups download updates indirectly via the first-level group, and so on.
+If you put a child relay on each local network, then agent updates usually use the local network connection, as opposed to remote connections to the Internet.
 This saves external connection bandwidth (a typical performance bottleneck) and makes updates faster, especially for large deployments with many networks or data centers.

-Performance and bandwidth usage can be affected by relay group hierarchy.
-Hierarchy can specify:
+Performance and bandwidth usage can be affected by relay group hierarchy that can specify the following:

-• Update order — Child relay sub-groups download from their parent group, which must finish its own download first.
-So a chain of sub-groups can be useful if you want a delay, so that all updates aren't occurring at the exact same time.
+• Update order—Child relay subgroups download from their parent group, which must finish its own download first.
+Therefore a chain of subgroups can be useful if you want a delay, so that all updates are not occurring at the exact same time.

-• Speed — If many or low-bandwidth subnets are between your parent and child relay groups, it might be faster for them to download directly or via a grandparent instead of via parent relay groups.
-However if too many relays do this, it will consume external connection bandwidth and eventually decrease speed.
+• Speed—If many or low-bandwidth subnets are between your parent and child relay groups, it might be faster for them to download directly or via a grandparent instead of via parent relay groups.
+However, if too many relays do this, it consumes external connection bandwidth and eventually decrease speed.

 Your relay group hierarchy could minimize Internet and internal network bandwidth usage.
-Only one "parent" relay group might use the Internet connection; sub-groups would download from the parent, over their local network connection.
+Only one parent relay group might use the Internet connection, while sub-groups would download from the parent, over their local network connection.
 Agents would download from their local relay group.

 Large scale deployments might have many agents connect to each relay.
 This requires relays on more powerful, dedicated servers (instead of more relays on shared servers).
-See Deep Security Agent and Relay sizing.
+For more information, see Deep Security Agent and Relay sizing.

 Hierarchies are set up during relay group creation.